ngrok/ngrok-docs/docs/guides/device-gateway/linux.md

 ### Logging Traffic Events from ngrok

-Each action that happens in ngrok is published as an event, and [Event Subscriptions](/docs/platform/events/) allow you to subscribe to the events that are interesting in and write them to one or more destinations.
+Each action that happens in ngrok is published as an event, and [Event Subscriptions](/docs/platform/events/) allow you to subscribe to the events that are interested in and write them to one or more destinations.

 An Event Subscription is made up of a set of event sources (some of which can be filtered), and event destinations.
-Each subscription can send the events to one or more destinations, such as Amazon CloudWatch Logs, Amazon Kinesis (as a data stream) or Amazon Kinesis Firehose (as a delivery stream).
+Each subscription can send the events to one or more destinations, such as Amazon CloudWatch Logs, Amazon Kinesis (as a data stream), or Amazon Kinesis Firehose (as a delivery stream).

 Event subscriptions can be configured through the [ngrok Dashboard](https://dashboard.ngrok.com/events/subscriptions) or the [ngrok API](/docs/api/resources/event-destinations/).